General Things to Be Aware Of

 ZBrush has so many different types of brushes which are never explained, which can make things quite confusing.
 So here are all the different types explained.

 Alphas can pull out shapes onto the mesh.
 VMD brushes work similarly, just that they allow for overhangs, so much more complex shapes are possible.
-Insert mesh brushes place objects on other surfaces, but with some tweaking they can also become Curve insert mesh brushes for creating objects like chains and ropes.
+Insert mesh brushes place objects on other surfaces, but with some tweaking, they can also become Curve insert mesh brushes for creating objects like chains and ropes.
 Nano meshes are similar to Insert Mesh Brushes, just that they place the object on every face.
 This can be very useful for creating patterns or clothing pieces like fishnet stockings.
 Finally, there are the Normal sculpting brushes, for example Clay Strips or Dam Standard.
 They store alphas, drag mode as well as other brush related settings and can even have custom preview icons.

 Though normal sculpting brushes might seem better than alphas, the big advantage to alphas is that they can be used universally in any software.
 This allows one to use a sculpting alpha collection for texturing in other software as well.
 Added to that, it’s a lot less effort to simply use alphas instead of creating a brush out of every alpha.